Get answers and breathe easier

 See us promptly.
 Diagnosis starts with history and may include skin testing.
 Strict avoidance is the mainstay; individuals with severe allergy should carry injectable epinephrine and have an emergency plan.

-I get hives without a clear reason—what now?
+What if I get hives without a clear reason?

 Many cases of chronic hives don’t have an identifiable cause.
 We’ll review medications and triggers (e.g., aspirinlike drugs), and tailor antihistamines or other therapies based on severity.